 Different Types of Card Games

-Games from the Patience and Solitaire family.
+How to play games from the Patience and Solitaire family.

-Games from the Rummy family.
+Rules and tips for games from the Rummy family.

-Games based on the trick-taking mechanism.
+Instructions for games based on the trick-taking mechanism.

 Single player card games.